9th Grade

 Art/History

-Our middle schoolers will begin cultivating an appreciation for beauty as they work with different art mediums, and study the foundations of music.
+Our high schoolers will continue to cultivate an appreciation for beauty as they work with different art mediums, and study the foundations of music.

 Math U See: